|

 because there was hardly any territory left to expand into.

-The armies of the 'great powers' (by this term I
+The armies of the 'great powers' (this term refers to Britain,

-mean Britain, France, Russia and Italy on one side and Germany,
+France, Russia, and Italy on one side, and Germany, Austro-Hungary,

-serious combat for a long period.
-Except for the German and British
+for a long period.
+Except for the German and British armed forces,

-armed forces, they had only cosmetic changes since the time of
+they had only experienced cosmetic changes since the time of Napoleon;

-Napoleon; even the French went into combat in 1914 dressed in blue
+even the French went into combat in 1914 dressed in blue tunics and

 In 1914, there was a total lack of serious issues